Arrow-right Camera

 “We’re hopeful that it will provide a good base, that it’s not going to melt away,” Nisbet said.

-The snow is significant enough that the Idaho Panhandle Avalanche has started providing forecasts for avalanche conditions in North Idaho and far northwestern Montana.
+The snow is significant enough that the Idaho Panhandle Avalanche Center has started providing forecasts for avalanche conditions in North Idaho and far northwestern Montana.
 A forecast for Wednesday warned backcountry travelers enough snow exists at elevations above 4,000 feet to trigger avalanches.

 “Whether you’re hunting, hiking, or dusting off your favorite winter travel gear, be sure to pack a transceiver, shovel and probe, and incorporate avalanche considerations into your trip plan,” the forecast says.

-Each of the five ski resorts in North Idaho and northeastern Washington have received snow, but none of the others are ready to open.
+Each of the five ski resorts in North Idaho and northeastern Washington have received snow, but none of the others is ready to open.
 Schweitzer and Silver Mountain in Idaho and 49 Degrees North near Chewelah are planning to open later this month, while Mt.
 Spokane Ski and Snowboard Park is eyeing early December.

 Lookout Pass opened in 1935 and is the oldest ski area in Idaho.
 Opening day on Friday will mark the beginning of its 90th season.